Rishika-Reddy-18/VisionRAG-Multimodal-RAG-system/README.md

-# VisionRAG- Multimodal RAG System with Voice, OCR, Audio & Video Intelligence
+# VisionRAG – Multimodal Retrieval-Augmented Generation System

 ## Overview

-The Multimodal Retrieval-Augmented Generation (RAG) System is an AI-powered application designed to extract, process, retrieve, and answer questions from multiple types of data sources including PDF documents, images, audio recordings, and video files.
-The system combines modern Natural Language Processing (NLP), Optical Character Recognition (OCR), Speech Recognition, and Retrieval-Augmented Generation techniques to provide accurate and context-aware responses.
+VisionRAG is a Multimodal Retrieval-Augmented Generation (RAG) system that enables users to upload and interact with PDF documents, images, audio recordings, and video files through natural language queries.
+The system combines OCR, speech recognition, vector search, and Large Language Models (LLMs) to provide context-aware and accurate responses.

-Unlike traditional chatbots that rely solely on pre-trained knowledge, this system retrieves information directly from user-uploaded content, ensuring that responses are grounded in the provided documents and media.
+Unlike traditional chatbots that rely solely on pre-trained knowledge, VisionRAG retrieves information directly from user-uploaded content, reducing hallucinations and improving factual accuracy.

 ---

-# Problem Statement
+## Problem Statement

-Organizations and individuals often store important information across different formats such as PDFs, scanned images, voice recordings, and videos.
-Searching through these files manually is time-consuming and inefficient.
+Information is often stored across multiple formats such as documents, scanned images, audio recordings, and videos.
+Searching through these sources manually is time-consuming and inefficient.

-The objective of this project is to develop a unified AI assistant capable of understanding multiple content formats and answering user queries based on uploaded data.
+VisionRAG addresses this challenge by providing a unified AI-powered assistant capable of understanding, retrieving, and answering questions from multimodal data sources.

 ---

-# Objectives
+## Objectives

-* Extract text from PDF documents.
+* Extract text from PDF documents
-* Extract text from images using OCR.
+* Perform OCR on images
-* Convert speech from audio files into text.
+* Convert audio speech into text
-* Extract audio from videos and transcribe it.
+* Extract and transcribe audio from videos
-* Support microphone-based voice queries.
+* Support microphone-based voice input
-* Clean and preprocess extracted content.
-* Retrieve relevant information efficiently.
+* Retrieve relevant information efficiently
-* Generate context-aware answers using Large Language Models (LLMs).
+* Generate context-aware answers using LLMs
-* Maintain chat history for better user interaction.
+* Maintain conversational chat history
-* Provide secure authentication and administration features.
+* Provide authentication and administration features

 ---

-# Key Features
+## Key Features

 ### User Authentication